-Mrs. Peters’ professional work and volunteer activities supported and highlight her community advocacy.
-In addition to her years of community support provided through work with the Community Action Agency, from 2006 through 2016 she served the community in various County government roles.
-She served as the Director of Constituents Services and Special Assistant for Human Relations and Minority Affairs, working for multiple County Executives of Anne Arundel County, Maryland.
+Peters’ professional work and volunteer activities supported and highlighted her community advocacy.
+In addition to the various community efforts supported through her work with the Community Action Agency, from 2006 through 2016 she served the community in many other outreach roles.
+She worked as the Director of Constituent Services and Special Assistant for Human Relations and Minority Affairs for multiple County Executives of Anne Arundel County, Maryland.

-Further, within the Annapolis community, Mrs. Peters served on numerous boards and worked with numerous organizations.
-Among others, these include a founding member and past president of Banneker-Douglass Museum Foundation, Inc. and a founding board member of the Anne Arundel Conflict Resolution Center, Inc.; She is currently an active member and leader within the St. Phillips Episcopal Church.
+Within the Annapolis community, Peters served on numerous boards and worked with numerous organizations.
+Among others, these include serving as a founding member and past president of Banneker-Douglass Museum Foundation, Inc.; a founding board member of the Anne Arundel Conflict Resolution Center, Inc.; and the Newtowne Community Development Corporation.
+She was an active member and leader within the St. Phillips Episcopal Church.

 Peters was married to Everett E. Peters for fifty years.
 She has three children, multiple grandchildren, and great-grandchildren.
 She credits her upbringing in Orangeburg, S.C., and her parents’ example of community activism, for instilling in her a desire to help others.
 “My parents were both educators,” Peters said.
 “They’d see children in need, and they would nourish them.”